So, you need to know about sales tax in The Keystone State. Look no further!

 How to collect sales tax in Pennsylvania

 Now it’s time to tackle the intricate stuff!
-Tax rates can vary based on the location of your business and the location of your customer, plus the levels of sales tax that apply in those specific locations.
+Tax rates can vary based on the location of your business and the location of your customer, plus the levels of sales tax that apply in those specific locations, which all determine how to collect sales tax in Pennsylvania.

 The state-wide sales tax in Pennsylvania is 6%.